iotaledger/cxc-slu-authenticity/one-shot-device/README.md

    click the `Create managers id` and send the POST request, it its response look for the value `id` and copy it into the collection variable called `manager_id`.
 You need to also securely store the value of `secret` to be used in the next step.

 2. In the `Authentication` tab: click on the `Prove manager's id` and sent the GET request.
-It returns you a nonce that you can store in the collection variables.
-Next in the terminal navigate to the `nonce-signer` folder:
+It returns you a nonce that you will need to sign.
+To sign the nonce, in the terminal navigate to the `nonce-signer` folder:

    ```bash
     $ cd nonce-signer
    ```

    There run the following commands:

    ```bash
    $ npm install
    $ npm run start
    ```

+   Then provide the nonce and secret the you have securely stored and hit enter to have the nonce signed.
+Again, store its value in the collection variables in the respective field.

+   Now click on the `Authenticate via signed nonce` and in its Body tab change the value of "signedNonce" to the one that you have just singed with nonce-signer and send the GET request.
+The request returns a jwt token that you then store in the collection variables like with other values.

+3. In the `Channels` tab:
+   click on the `Crate channel as manager` and copy the returned channel value into the `authorized_channel` value field in the collection variables - remember that to add the suffix `Bearer` in the variable value.

+4. With the steps above, you can now create and update device status in the `One Shot Device Actions`:

+- To create a new device click on the `Create Device` and send the POST request.
+In its response look for the nonce and save it in the collection variables
+- To install a new device and change its status to 'installed' click on the `Delete by nonce`